gerwitz/hgc-v12/src/writing/2010/2010-09-06-word-or-quale.md

 ---
-title: Which came first, the word or the quale?
+title: Which Came First, the Word or the Quale?
 abstract: Do our thoughts constrain our words, or vice-versa?
 categories:
 - culture